yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.

-    Use case ends.

-* 1b.
 MediConnect detects that the given index is invalid.
-  * 1b1.
+  * 1a1.
 MediConnect shows an error message.
-  * 1b2.
+  * 1a2.
 MediConnect requests the correct input.

     Use case resumes at step 1.